 Grandma Santelli's recipe for Italian Pizzelle Cookies are a light, crisp, slightly sweet Italian cookie made with a special waffle iron.
-These are one of my family's favorite Christmas Cookies.

 It wouldn't be Christmas without these cookies on our dessert table or in our cookie gift boxes.
-If you're looking for something new to try this holiday season, try my grandmother's classic recipe below.
-Get in the kitchen and start creating memories with your family!

 What I love most about pizzelles is their versatility.
 You can make them in a variety of flavors, including chocolate, vanilla, and even pumpkin spice.
-No matter what your holiday preference is, there's sure to be a pizzelle cookie that will tantalize your taste buds.

 Table of Contents